rogue-119/4883-SoftwareTools-Chirumamilla/Assignments/A08/README.md

  Route: /countries
 - Retrieves a list of unique countries from the "db"

-- Route: /regions
+Route: /regions
-Retrieves a list of available WHO regions from the "db"
+- Retrieves a list of available WHO regions from the "db"

-- Route: /deaths
+Route: /deaths
-Retrieves total deaths for all countries,for the given country, WHO region and year
+- Retrieves total deaths for all countries,for the given country, WHO region and year

-- Route: /cases
+ Route: /cases
-Retrieves total casess for all countries,for the given country, WHO region and year
+- Retrieves total casess for all countries,for the given country, WHO region and year

-- Route: /max_deaths
+Route: /max_deaths
-Find the country with the most deaths between a range of dates
+- Find the country with the most deaths between a range of dates

--Route: /min_deaths
+Route: /min_deaths
-Find the country with the least deaths between a range of dates
+- Find the country with the least deaths between a range of dates

--Route: /avg_deaths
+Route: /avg_deaths
-Find the average number of deaths between all countries
+- Find the average number of deaths between all countries

  #### Example